glemiere/driftlock/assets/formatters/execute-step.md

 - **Do not widen scope**:
   - Only modify files that this step already touched (they will be described in the prompt).
   - Do not introduce new files or modify files outside that set.
+- Do not revert or negate the intended behavior of the original apply-step unless explicitly instructed to do so.
 - Use the provided quality gate summary (build/test/lint failures) to target the regression:
   - focus strictly on the failing paths, functions, or behaviors described,
   - keep all other behavior identical to the original step intent.